Skip to content

 5 ideas

-Ask: “Tell me three things I did this week that made you feel loved” and “Where did I miss the mark?”
-Add mutual appreciation (“three things you did that made me feel loved”) to reinforce what works.
+He recommends asking: “Tell me three things I did that made you feel loved” and “Where did I miss the mark?” to make love operational and non-guessy.

 WORDS WORTH SAVING